factful/ocr_testing/Readme.md

 python setup.py install
 ```

-Now `calamari-predict` should now be available on the command line, and you can it directly or run `ruby ./lib/ocr.rb calamari {filename}` to OCR files with Calamari.
+If your installation was successful, `calamari-predict` will be available at the command line, and you can run `ruby ./lib/ocr.rb calamari {filename}` to OCR files with Calamari.

 #### OCRopus

+OCRopus requires python 2.7, so it's helpful to use `pyenv` to manage instances.

 - requires python 2.7
 - requires downloading [code from Github](https://github.com/tmbdev/ocropy)